Refer a family

 Will the family be eligible for government childcare subsidies?

-Being eligible for the new Child Care Subsidy is a prerequisite for entering the In Home Care program.
+Being eligible for the Child Care Subsidy is a prerequisite for entering the In Home Care program.
 To check on eligibility requirements click here.

 The new Child Care Subsidy combines the previous child care benefits and rebates into one subsidy.
 Families are eligible for a Subsidy rate based on their family’s income, the hourly rate cap of $33.17 per hour for In Home Care and the hours of ‘activity’ (work/study/volunteering) the family undertakes.
 If the family earns under around $69,390 they may receive a subsidy of 85% of the hourly rate cap of $33.17.
 If they earn under $250,000 per annum they may receive a subsidy between 85% to 50% of the rate cap.
 For full details check here.